arunj123/longan_nano/prj_usb_composite/README.md

     - Rotating the knob sends **Volume Up/Down** commands to the host computer.
     - Pressing the knob sends a **Mute** command.
 - **Onboard Button Input:** The onboard `USER` button (PA8) is configured to type "Hi!" to demonstrate keyboard functionality.
-- **Custom HID Communication:**
-    - The device can send custom data packets to a host application (e.g., when the `USER` button is pressed).
-    - A host application can send data packets to the device to control the onboard RGB LED.
+- **Custom HID Communication:** A generic HID interface allows for bidirectional communication with host applications, used for both simple commands (like controlling the RGB LED) and complex data streaming.
+- **Dynamic LCD Display:** A Python tool (`tools/display_manager`) streams a dynamically generated UI to the device's LCD via Custom HID, showing time, date, and live weather data.
 - **Optional SD Card Mass Storage:** When enabled, the device appears as a USB drive, allowing direct access to the SD card from the host OS.
 - **Robust Interrupt-Driven Logic:**
     - All user inputs (rotary encoder, buttons) are handled via interrupts for maximum efficiency.
     - Includes robust software debouncing for both button presses and encoder rotation to prevent crashes and false inputs.
-- **Resilient Host Application:** A companion Python script is provided to demonstrate communication with the Custom HID interface.
-It's designed to automatically handle device disconnections and reconnections.
+- **Resilient Host Applications:** Companion Python scripts are provided to demonstrate communication with the Custom HID interface.
+They are designed to automatically handle device disconnections and reconnections.

 ## Hardware Required